-Have you ever had the super sad experience of paper-thin, oily cookies, when you’d kill for a toothsome, chewy-middled, crisp edged chocolate chip cookie just like your best friend Beth’s mom makes?
+Have you ever had the super sad experience of woefully flat cookies?
+Paper-thin, oily cookies, when you’d kill for a toothsome, chewy-middled, crisp edged chocolate chip cookie just like your best friend Beth’s mom makes?
 I’ve known some pretty great bakers for whom flat cookies are all that’s ever produced, even with famous recipes.

 1. Refrigerate your dough: let it chill for at least a couple of hours, or overnight, before baking.
 This is the single most useful tip!
 Doing this prevents the butter from melting in the oven before the starch has time to set.
 It also improves the flavour.
 Or, if you’re impatient, scoop the dough balls onto the pan, then stick it in the freezer till the dough is cool and firm (about 15 min).

 2. Preheat your oven: completely preheated, no impatience here!
 For the same butter-melting reason as #1.
 Also, make sure your oven temperature is accurate… for the sake of all your baking!
 If you think it may be off, buy a cheap oven thermometer.

 3. Cool your pans: run baking sheets under cold water for a minute between batches.
 Never ever ever ever ever put dough onto a warm cookie sheet.
 Again, butter melts too quick, cookies spread too fast.